andr-dev/CS348/README.md

 Once the server is started, navigate to localhost:8000 to view the webapp.

-To populate the database, navigate to `http://localhost:8000/api/summoner/Dee%20See` with a user's summoner id (i.e. Dee See)
+To populate the database with data from the Riot API, navigate to `http://localhost:8000/api/summoner/Dee%20See` with a user's summoner id (i.e. Dee See)

 ## Testing